pauljgonzalez/ODIN-RockPaperScissors/README.md

 Link to project:

-How It's Made: Tech used: HTML, CSS, Java
+How It's Made: Tech used: HTML, CSS, JavaScript

-Lessons Learned:
+Lessons Learned: How JavaScript manipulates HTML and how to use it.
+How to dynamically update webpages.
+How to add logic and if statements to detect a winner.